Aerijo/language-latex2e/docs/structure.md

 ## TODO
 - Just noticed I broke `\(` and `\)` with the new control symbol regex; I need to write specs.
+- Make it so that `\abc{param}` scopes the group as an argument, while `\abc {param}` treats them separately.
+This is because spaces after a control sequence are ignored, so placing a space there implies intentional relation, and vice versa.